roma-glushko/genart-prompts/artists.md

 - by Marc Simonetti
 - by Greg Rutkowski
+- by Gustav Klimt

 ## Impressionism

 - by Van Gogh
 - by Starry Night
+- by Paul Cézanne
+- by Henri Rousseau
+- by Edgar Degas
+- by Henry Toulouse Lautrec

 ## Surrealism